freifunk-berlin/ansible/README.md

 └── Vagrantfile                  # A Vagrant file to run test machines with Vagrant
 ```

 ## How to contribute

 If you want to help us, you are very welcome.

 The easiest way is to ask `@akira` or `@rtznprmpftl` in our [matrix](https://app.element.io/#/room/#berlin.freifunk.net:matrix.org) chatroom.

-Alternatively you can use the gitHub bugtracker, if you discover any issues on the infrastructure side.
+Alternatively you can use the GitHub bugtracker, if you discover any issues on the infrastructure side.

-## Tutorial: Provisioning a new machine
+## Tutorial for provisioning a new machine

-provisioning a new machine happens in two stages:
+Provisioning a new machine happens in two stages:

 1. Set up the users and basic installation
 2. Setting it up for its actual purpose